webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azurre_Developer_AZ-204.md

     - ARM creates **service principal** in Microsoft Entra ID for identity of VM.
     - ARM updates **Service identity endpoint metadata** on VM with **service principal client id and certificate**.
 VM now has an **identity**.
     - **Service Principal** is granted **access permissions** to Azure resource through **RBAC roles**.
-    - code that's running on the virtual machine can request a token from the Azure Instance Metadata service endpoint. e.g. `http://169.254.169.254/metadata/identity/oauth2/token`. **JSON web token** is returned.
+    - code that's running on the virtual machine can request a token from the Azure Instance Metadata service endpoint. (e.g. `http://169.254.169.254/metadata/identity/oauth2/token`. **JSON web token** is returned).
     - code sends JWT w/ call to service(Must be part of Microsoft Entra ID).
       - [services that can use Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/managed-identities-status)
   - **User-assigned managed identities VMs**